 Edmond: If I had asked you “How do you cook ratatouille?” would you answer me “We will chop things up and scramble things until we have something that we can eat”?

 Edmond: What are the things that you will put inside a file as code?
 How do you name them?
 Where do you get those names from?
 Where do you get the ideas for what they should look like?
 How do you know what is the purpose of each definition?
 Where does that purpose come from?
 Is it based on what it does?
 Or is it based on what it is for?
 How do you describe the behavior?
 And from where do you get the specifications for that behavior?

 Niklas: I am not sure.
 Something comes into the system and something goes out and the code should convert the first to the second somehow.

 Edmond: Somehow?
-Sounds like you are programming by accident!
-Pretty much like how you cook.
+Sounds like you would be programming by accident!
+Pretty much like how you would cook.